 & FRACTIONAL RESERVE BANKING

-And if you did’t think, having your Nation’s currency run by a international banking syndicate was bad enough, let me tell you about ‘Fractional Reserve Banking’.
+And if you didn’t think, having your nation’s currency run by an international banking syndicate was bad enough, let me tell you about ‘Fractional Reserve Banking’.
 As you probably know, banks don’t hold all their deposits, they lend them out , at interest, which makes sense as it’s highly unlikely that all the depositors will withdraw their funds at once.
-Therefor banks are only have to hold the minimum reserve requirements.
-But if you look at it a bit closer and do a few calculations you see something a bit odd, and even worrisome.
+Therefor banks only have to hold the “minimum reserve requirement”.
+If you look at it a bit closer and do a few calculations you see something a bit odd, and even worrisome.
 With the current reserve rate of 10% (3% for banks that hold <$16M) a bank can create $1,000 out of $100.
 How?
 Well here is how it works: Once the bank receives $100 deposit is saves $10 and loans out the $90, the person with the $90, deposits it into the bank, (or pays some who deposits it into a bank), the bank keeps $9 and loans out $81, after this repeats 71 times, the banks have ‘created’ $900 out of thin air.
-Yes, the fractional reserve banking system has worked for many years, but it does, until it doesn’t.
-Then you have a “Run on the Banks” at which point all accounts are frozen, and your withdrawals are limited, during Greece’s financial crisis in 2015 banks allowed for maximum withdrawals of $70 per day. https://www.nbcnews.com/business/business-news/greece-crisis-banks-shut-week-restrictions-imposed-atms-n383606.
-Yes, $70 is enough to live and the Greek banking system did recover after 3 years, but that was mainly due to bailouts it got from the EU, who will bail out US Banks?
-If you think that the FDIC will save you, think again, they hold only 2% of the USD reserves they insure. https://www.fdic.gov/deposit/insurance/fund.html Yes the US government and the FED can print more money to bail out the banks, but this will only have one guaranteed outcome, more inflation.
+Yes, the fractional reserve banking system has worked for many years, because as money is “created” when loans are made, it is “destroyed” when debts are payed back.
+But if the charts below are any indication, the later part of this equation is not happening as often as the the former.

-The FED (and US Government) has historically been able to manage inflation (while creating USD) by increasing the global demand for USD.
+The FED (and US Government) has historically been able to manage inflation by increasing the global demand for USD.
 They have done this by offering high yield Treasury Bonds and crafting international trade agreements to require all parties to use USD.
 The ‘Petrodollar’ is a great example, in the early 70’s the US made several agreement with Saudi Arabia and OPEC to sell all their oil globally for USD, this meant that the US could print as much USD as there oil was being pumped out of the ground, as any country that wanted to buy oil would first need to ‘buy’ USD.
 Over the years these smart (but usually schemy) agreements have resulted in the USD becoming the world reserve currency, but as with all global reserve currencies in history, their time comes and goes, and as you can see from the chart below, they typically last ~100 years.
 Before the USD the British Pound was hailed as the global reserve currency as the British Empire was the dominant power of the 1800’s but as it’s military influence globally declined so did it’s currencies.

 There are a few key factors that I believe will impact the already falling global demand for USD.
 First is the emergence of new global powers like China and India and a general move away from relying on the US as the one world “Super Power”.
 Geopolitical events and policies such as sanctions, have also lead to more and more countries moving away from the dollar for conducting trade.
 Cryptocurrency, like Bitcoin, are beginning to make it possible to send money globally instantly on a ‘trust-less’ system, which would take the role the USD takes in global trade.
 Granted with the current price volatility and low market cap/liquidity of Cryptocurrency, it make it difficult to use it large scale international trade settlement, but as more and more institutional investors get into Cryptocurrency, the market will stabilize, and become used more and more for transactions instead of speculation.